Rebels demand Indonesia negotiate on Papua independence

-JAKARTA, Indonesia — Rebels in Indonesia’s troubled Papua province demanded Friday that the government hold negotiations on self-determination for the province and warned of more attacks.
+JAKARTA, Indonesia — Rebels in Indonesia’s Papua province demanded that the government hold negotiations on their territory’s self-determination and warned of more attacks following a raid on a construction site that left at least 16 dead.

+An insurgency has simmered in Papua since the early 1960s, when Indonesia annexed the region that was a former Dutch colony.
+It was formally incorporated into Indonesia in 1969 after a U.N.-sponsored ballot that was seen as a sham by many.

 “Trans-Papua road projects are being carried out by Indonesian military and that is a risk they must bear,” Sambom said.
 “We want them to know that we don’t need development, what we want is independence.”